Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Dynamical filtrations and consequences

-\begin{lemma} The quadratic form $Q$ is negative semi-definite on $P/F_i$.
-Moreover, $Q$ is also negative semi-definite on $F_{i+1}/F_i$. \end{lemma} \proof If we replace $L_i$ by a product of K\"ahler classes, then by the mixed version of Hodge-Riemann theorem, $Q$ is negative definite on $P$, see \cite{DN, Gromov1}.
+\proof If we replace $L_i$ by a product of K\"ahler classes, then by the mixed version of Hodge--Riemann theorem, $Q_i$ is negative definite on $P_i$, see~\cite[Theorem A]{DN} and~\cite{Gromov1}.
 By definition, $L_i$ is a limit of classes which are products of K\"ahler classes.
-Thus, by continuity, we obtain the first assertion in the lemma.
+Thus, by continuity, we obtain the first assertion.